 Download the PDF:

-There’s so much I don’t feel qualified to speak to on this topic, and so many critical nuances that this doodle skips over, but here’s what I want to say from my own experience:
+There’s so much I don’t feel qualified to speak to on the topic of anti-racism, and so many critical nuances that this doodle skips over, but here’s what I want to say from my own experience:

-When my thinking about racism moved past a judgment-loaded yes/no binary, to an understanding that racism is a spectrum that we are all on, it helped me move from defensiveness (“that’s not me!
+When my thinking about racism moved past a judgment-loaded yes/no binary to an understanding that racism is a spectrum that we are all on, it helped me move from defensiveness (“That’s not me!
 No!
-Never!) to the capacity to be a better listener, curiosity about my unconscious biases, critical thinking about the ways my race has privileged me in many systems, and willingness to engage in the conversation- because if I mess up or get called out, it’s an opportunity to learn and move along the spectrum, instead of something to be ashamed of.
+Never!”) toward the capacity to be a better listener, curiosity about my unconscious biases, critical thinking about the ways my race has privileged me in many systems, and willingness to engage in the conversation – because if I mess up or get called out, it’s an opportunity to learn and move along the spectrum, instead of something to be ashamed of.

 There are so many good resources for non-fiction anti-racist reading lists, including one from The New York Times, one from the Center for Racial Justice in Education, and the Social Justice Training Institute.
 Part of why I am a believer in the power of stories is because I personally have gained valuable perspective through fiction and alternative nonfiction (like memoirs and narrative history texts).
 I’m including some of those resources below: